 Rebecca fully understands the unique challenges that educational institutions face and is regularly called upon to advise them on matters such as Title IX and sexual misconduct; student discipline; reasonable accommodations and accessibility; FERPA compliance; athletics; campus police issues; international programs; licensure; and affiliation agreements.
 In addition to working closely with private institutions, Rebecca has represented community colleges, traditional public school systems, and public charter schools, which has given her a deep knowledge of public records laws, constitutional issues, and government regulations that public entities confront.

-Rebecca also counsels education and corporate clients through employment terminations, RIFs, restructurings, FLSA compliance, retaliation, and return to work FMLA and ADA issues.
+Rebecca also counsels education and corporate clients through website accessibility complaints and investigations, employment terminations, RIFs, restructurings, FLSA compliance, retaliation, and return to work FMLA and ADA issues.
 Rebecca represents clients in state and federal courts, the US Department of Education Office for Civil Rights, the US Equal Employment Opportunity Commission, and the North Carolina Office of Administrative Hearings.

 Presentations and Publications